AshleyHintz/using-outlook-calendar-tutorial/using-outlook-calendar.md

 ### As a student, your schedule can get pretty hectic.
 Keeping track of classes, appointments, due dates, and personal obligations can be challenging.
 This tutorials will show you how to how to effectively schedule standalone and recurring events in Microsoft Outlook.
 It will also include ideas on how to use the calendar feature to collaborate with peers and teachers.

+### Learning Outcomes
-### Learning Outcomes: After viewing this tutorial, students should be able to:
+After viewing this tutorial, students should be able to:
 * Schedule recurring events on their calendar
 *	Invite peers to meetings or events
 *	Set up reminder notifications for scheduled events (due dates, etc.)